 The Group reviews on a periodic basis its financing arrangements to ensure that it is in a position to meet its operational and cash flow commitments, also taking cognisance of the prevailing circumstances.

+The Group has assessed its financial requirements beyond the current period to 31 December 2025, particularly in light of its bond redemption scheduled for July 2026, which the Group anticipates to be in a position to repay from the liquidity generated from the sale of property, including Q3 and other financing arrangements, including with its bankers, which it is currently in an advanced stage of considering and finalising.
 Liquidity risk is not deemed significant in the opinion of the Directors, taking into account the short-term funding arrangements together with the Group's long-term liquidity management programme.
 More details are disclosed in Note 1.1.1 in this respect.